to our most recent crop of outstanding anthropology majors earning

 arrived as an international student at Queens College from Southeastern

-Europe, but over the years since graduating, I became a naturalized
+Europe, but over the years since graduating, I became

 citizen.
 I chose to major in anthropology because I was